ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 # Planning data encryption
 {: #vpc-encryption-planning}

-When you're planning a data encryption strategy for your {{site.data.keyword.block_storage_is_short}} volumes, you might find this checklist helpful to choose and set up your data encryption service.
+When you're planning a data encryption strategy for your {{site.data.keyword.block_storage_is_short}} volumes or custom images, you might find this checklist helpful to choose and set up your data encryption service.
 {:shortdesc}

+Encrypted custom images is a Beta feature available for testing and evaluation.
+Contact your IBM Sales representative if you are interested in getting access.
+{:beta}

 ## Planning for data encryption
 {: #planning-for-data-encryption}